 Shrinkage Shrinkage comes from the curing of the concrete or mortar.
 As it shrinks, cracks develop, usually along mortar lines, but sometimes in the form of vertical cracks.
 Once there is a crack it is weaker than the surrounding wall, and that leads to the possibility that pressures from outside will begin to bow that wall.

-Call Us For 100 % Free Quote and Free Inspection Services( Only in Bangalore)
+Call Us For 100 % Free Quote and Inspection ( Only in Bangalore)